Bank Holiday Collections

 I will not be able to fit all my rubbish into a wheelie bin

-All residents will receive a 180L wheeled bin which can hold 3-4 black sacks.
+All residents received a 180L wheeled bin which can hold 3-4 black sacks.
 If you are recycling everything you can, you will be able to fit all your waste into your wheelie bin.
-We understand there will be a small number of households who produce large quantities of non-recyclable rubbish due to children in nappies, medical needs and larger families.
+We understand there are a small number of households who produce large quantities of non-recyclable rubbish due to children in nappies, medical needs and larger families.
 Authorised additional refuse sacks will be available subject to online application.

 Please note you will only qualify for authorised side waste if you are recycling everything you can.
 Officers will carry out routine inspections to ensure households are fully recycling using kerbside boxes and food caddy.
 If you do not qualify, additional waste will need to be disposed of at your local tip.

 Pet waste is not taken into account when assessing for additional side waste.
 This includes all animals such as cats, dogs, horses and chickens.

 Can I buy an additional wheelie bin/if I buy an additional wheelie bin will it be collected?